 The Model 3 event is a defining moment for Musk, Tesla and investors alike.
 As the launch draws nearer, The Motley Fool introduced a few key features from the Model 3 that Tesla investors and fans need to be aware of.

-Range of the Model 3 could put it in direct competition with the Chevy Bolt said to have a range of 238 miles per single charge from a 60 kWh battery, though a tweet from Musk leads many to believe that Model 3 will far exceed the Bolt’s range.
+The range of the Model 3 could put it in direct competition with the Chevy Bolt, which has a reported range of around 238 miles per charge from a 60 kWh battery.

 Oh so little faith

 — Elon Musk (@elonmusk) March 24, 2017

 In addition to vehicle range, another key point for investors is the Model 3’s access to the Supercharger network.
 Up until now, charging a Model S or Model X has been free at Supercharger locations.
 Tesla has announced, however, that all drivers will have to pay a fee cheaper than the cost of gasoline for charging after using over 400 kWh of energy from Superchargers.

 Charging costs for the Model 3 remain a question mark ahead of the official roll out date.

 Investors will also glean insight from Model 3’s Autopilot pricing model when it’s released.
 We already know that all Model 3 will be equipped with Autopilot 2.0 hardware as standard equipment, but what’s uncertain is how much customers will need to pay to activate Autopilot.
 Will Tesla offer “Enhanced Autopilot” as it currently does to Model S and Model X buyers, or will Model 3 only be available with Tesla’s “Full Self-Driving Capability“?